 The best place to look for the standing offer is to use the search function on the website, simply type in 'standing offer'.
 Alternatively, this information is often found in the 'electricity pricing/plans' area of the retailer's website.
 This is often where the 'pricing fact sheet' is located area that includes standing offers.
 Some retailers call standing offers 'basic' or 'simple plans'.

 Long-term or permanent residents (and those with permanent sites) should discuss with their caravan park or site management whether charging to the maximum level is appropriate for their circumstances.
-There is no requirement to charge at the maximum level in all circumstances, especially for the supply charge.
+There is no requirement to charge at the maximum level in all circumstances.
 Caravan park residents covered by the Residential Tenancies Act 1997 have protections relating to pricing, including eligibility for tariff concessions.

 There are no resources for this project yet.